paperless-ngx/paperless-ngx/docs/setup.md

 15. Optional: If using the NLTK machine learning processing (see [`PAPERLESS_ENABLE_NLTK`](configuration.md#PAPERLESS_ENABLE_NLTK) for details), download the NLTK data for the Snowball
-    Stemmer, Stopwords and Punkt tokenizer to your `PAPERLESS_DATA_DIR/nltk`.
-Refer to the [NLTK
-    instructions](https://www.nltk.org/data.html) for details on how to
+    Stemmer, Stopwords and Punkt tokenizer to `/usr/share/nltk_data`.
+Refer to the [NLTK instructions](https://www.nltk.org/data.html) for details on how to
     download the data.